purvalpatel/kubernetes-sample/ArgoCD.md

 kubectl get applications -n argocd
 ```
 Also you can check ArgoCD web UI and it is showing there as well.

+Note:<br>
+- If you delete manifest with `kubectl delete -f argocd-nginx.yml` then only application from web ui is deleted. but pods are running.
+- You need to delete pods/deployment  manually.